m-henderson/ProxySharp/README.md

 - `PopProxy()` : Removes the first proxy in the queue.

 ## Specifications
-- All functions use a list of tuples from `Scrape.cs`.
+- All functions for filtering and renew uses a list of tuples from `Scrape.cs`.
 This list store all data related to the proxies.
+These proxies in `queue` are extracted from that list.
 - `RenewQueue()` is the only function that renew this list of tuples, so it is the only way to get fresh proxies or remove applied filters.
 - `FilterQueueByXXX()` does not renew the list of tuples, it only filters the actual queue with the criteria.
 Allow to chain multiple filters.